London Fog (company): History

-The original location of the London Fog Factory was in the Meadow Mill area of Baltimore, Maryland.
-The factory was then moved to Eldersburg, Maryland, on Londontown Boulevard in 1976.
-In 1994, the company briefly left Eldersburg for Darien, Connecticut, but returned after less than a year.
+In 1994 the London Fog company briefly left Eldersburg for Darien, Connecticut, but returned after a sojourn of less than a year.
+London Fog had to file for bankruptcy protection in the fall of 1999, they also had to close over 100 stores.
 In 2000, most of London Fog's offices moved to Seattle, Washington, although the distribution center in Eldersburg remained in operation until 2002.
+London Fog Industries, was set to emerge from bankruptcy after shedding more than $100 million in debt in 2001.

-In 2006, London Fog was acquired by Iconix Brand Group, selling the outerwear division to Herman Kay Company.
+In 2006 London Fog was acquired by Iconix Brand Group, selling the outerwear division to Herman Kay Company.
+Iconix Brand Group agreed to purchase the London Fog name for $30.5 million dollars (cash) with an additional $7 million dollars in stock.
+At the time, executive vice president David Conn of Iconix had plans to market London Fog alongside Coach and Burberry.

 In popular culture

 London Fog appears as a client of the fictional advertising agency, Sterling Cooper, in the season 3 premiere of Mad Men.
-In August 2010, Mad Men castmember Christina Hendricks was contracted as the new celebrity model for London Fog.
+In August 2010, Mad Men cast member Christina Hendricks was contracted as the new celebrity model for London Fog.